 WWS workshops and panels are archived on our YouTube channel.

 WWS workshops and panels are followed by an in-person new member orientation.
-Interested writers much attend a new member orientation in order to become a member of WWS-Los Angeles.
+Interested writers must attend a new member orientation in order to become a member of WWS-Los Angeles.
 There are no membership fees to join.
 Registration is required and opens one month prior to the event.

 If you are not in Los Angeles, please visit our Join Us page to find a chapter in your area.